History of football in Scotland: Early history (pre 1867)

-The football origins in Scotland are uncertain, however, England or France were among its early forms.
+The football origins in Scotland are uncertain.
+Early forms of it were played in England and France.
 Games of "football" were played in Scotland in the Middle Ages, but medieval football bears little resemblance to association football (soccer).
 The ball could be carried by hand, and teams were sometimes of dozens of players or more, with scrummaging involved.
 Some of these games are still played, notably in Kirkwall and Jedburgh – see Ba game.

 The earliest reference to "fute-ball" in Scotland was in 1424 when King James I outlawed it in the Football Act 1424.
 Subsequent kings issued similar decrees, suggesting that the bans were unsuccessful.
 Certainly James VI of Scotland was well aware of the violent nature of football, writing in his 1599 Basilikon Doron, to debar from commendable exercise "all rough and violent exercises, as the foot-ball, meeter for laming than making able the users thereof".
 There were also times when royalty played the games themselves, with the accounts of the Lord High Treasurer in 1497 mentioning the purchase of footballs for James IV.
 There is also a tradition that King James V visited Jedburgh to play in the ball game there, although there is no evidence of this happening.

 Violence in early Scottish football games was certainly an important reason for these royal decrees and further evidence comes from sixteenth century Scottish literature, for example in the following poems.

 Between 1501 and 1512 Gavin Douglas states: